 Sarah has been with us since 2008.
 She started with a one page job description and it has gone up to three.
-She handles parts of the communications, administration, accounting, and facilities management.
+She handles parts of the communications, administration, and facilities management.

 Before joining us, Sarah has worked in coffee shops, restaurants, an animal hospital, and for the Green Party.
 She moved behind the scenes at Dick’s Sporting Goods where she barely knew what Excel was.
 She is self taught and has held administrative positions with the Green Party and a state government office right before she came to us.

 Sarah lives with her husband, and cats Jasper, Ramona, and Winston in Tewksbury.
 She is active in her community and currently serves on the Massachusetts Cultural Council.
 In her free time, she enjoys cooking, interior design, gardening, fishing, singing show-tunes, and Jeopardy!
 Unfortunately for her husband Ryan, she has been known to sing and fish at the same time!
 In 2011, she was a crowds person in a community theater production of Jesus Christ Superstar with her twin sister.
 Sarah recently finished up a three month term as a Grand Juror for the Commonwealth.
 She has a vast knowledge of the criminal justice system including the frustrations that both sides of the law feel.
 She is an advocate for peace, refugees, and progressive causes.